 -We have made “sanitizing stations” available to customers upon entry and upon checkout.

--We are requiring that face masks be worn by all staff while in the fly shop.
+-We are requiring that face masks be worn by all staff and customers while in the fly shop.